bluebanquise/bluebanquise/roles/core/diskless/readme.rst

   [+]  Select an action:
   -->:

+You can add -i (info) or -d (debug) options to the disklessset command to get logs during the execution.

 4. Check that the kernels you previously added are present in the tool:

 .. code-block:: text